As an Amazon Associate, I earn from qualifying purchases.

 This trick works so well because you don’t need to find space for multiple trays of berries in your freezer.
 And, you don’t have to wait for a single layer of berries to freeze before you can start your next batch.

-If you’re using Ziploc-style bags, removing additional air from the bag will keep your berries safe from freezer burn.
+If you’re asking yourself, “can I freeze strawberries in Ziploc bags”, the answer is YES!
+A cool hack for removing additional air from the bag will keep your berries safe from freezer burn.

 Place a straw in the corner of a freezer bag and close the bag as tightly as possible.
 Suck the air out through the straw 1-2 times and quickly remove the straw and seal the bag.
 It will take you a few times to get the hang of it, but it’s solid gold once you master this FREE technique.